 Kava Weight Loss Information

 Kava is a delightful mildly-intoxicating beverage that originated in Polynesia.
 It has been cultivated and used throughout Oceana for thousands of years ceremonially and recreationally.
 Over the past 20 or so years, it has been growing in popularity throughout the world.
+Kava can be purchased locally and online, though online choices are almost always superior.

 Most users enjoy kava for its anxiety-reducing, pain-relieving, chill vibe effects.
 But some seek it out for other reasons, including weight loss.